-Menswear buyers within the fashion industry pay close attention to customer behaviour and analysing trends in order to decide on where customers’ tendencies will lie for the upcoming months.
+Menswear buyers within the fashion industry pay close attention to customer behaviour and analysing trends.
+This is in order to decide on where customers’ tendencies will lie for the upcoming months.

 With that in mind, we take a look at some of the factors and trends that will play a part in SS19.

 Something worth noting within the fashion industry is the huge recruitment efforts that have come into place over the last few months.
 Hedi Slimane is now at Celine, driving a new collection for men.
 While Virgil Abloh to Louis Vuitton and Kim Jones to Dior Homme have set tongues wagging with excitement.